hemantksingh/messup-learn/Distributed Systems/Concurrency Models.md

+# Concurrency models

+Languages like *Java* *C++* *C#* *Python* use a **shared memory** model using threads for concurrency.
+Threads work on shared memory (shared mutable state) using locks to access/write to it at the same time.
+Locking means threads contend for data access and need synchronization.
+This typically leads to race conditions and limited fault tolerance - on crashing, a thread can leave other threads in an inconsistent state and sometimes bring the entire process down.

+## Communicating Sequential Processing (CSP)

+There are other models of [concurrent computing](https://en.wikipedia.org/wiki/Concurrent_computing), such as [Communicating Sequential Processing](http://www.usingcsp.com/cspbook.pdf) based on **message passing** which tend to be far easier to reason about than shared-memory concurrency, and is typically considered a more robust form of concurrent programming.

+*Do not communicate by sharing memory, instead share memory by communicating*

+The exchange of messages may be carried out asynchronously as in the case of *Actors*, or may use a synchronous "rendezvous" style in which the sender blocks until the message is received.
+Asynchronous message passing may be reliable or unreliable (sometimes referred to as "send and pray").

+CSP is [highly influential](http://www.minaandrawos.com/2015/12/06/concurrency-in-golang/) in the design of programming languages such as *Go* and *Clojure*. *Go* or *Golang* was originally designed at Google in 2007.
+At the time, Google was growing quickly, and code being used to manage their infrastructure was also growing quickly in both size and complexity.
+Some Google engineers began to feel that this large and complex codebase was slowing them down.
+So they decided that they needed a new programming language focused on simplicity and quick performance.
+Go is the result of rethinking system programming from the ground up, creating a lean, mean, and compiled solution that allows for massive multithreading, concurrency, and performance.
+Go really shines the most when it comes to infrastructure.
+Some of the most popular infrastructure tools today are written in Go — such as Kubernetes, Docker, and Prometheus.

+* designed to run on multiple cores, it is built to support concurrency and scale as cores are added.
+Goroutines let you run concurrent jobs e.g. a data call, a transaction, a queue entry and if one blocks, others still continue execution.
+Thousands of goroutines can run on a single thread in a program.
+A goroutine is basically a function that can run concurrently with other goroutines in the same address space.
+* speed - it is so fast, you’ll want to use it for nearly everything you used command line interpreters for, thereby replacing your bash scripts, Python sketches
+* statically typed and complies to a single binary

+*Nodejs* uses a single threaded [event loop](https://blog.sessionstack.com/how-javascript-works-event-loop-and-the-rise-of-async-programming-5-ways-to-better-coding-with-2f077c4438b5) that dispatches events to handlers executing asynchronously.
+It is a proven model that solves some concurrency problems but still relies on a single process to handle multiple requests.
+[Nested callbacks](https://joearms.github.io/published/2013-04-02-Red-and-Green-Callbacks.html) are inevitable and can cause complexity.

+*Erlang* is based on the Actor model and has similar semantics to an OS process.
+In order words it's completely isolated.
+If it crashes all resources are released and the other processes around it are unaffected to the same degree as an OS process.
+It has well established design patterns for fault tolerance.
+Joe Armstrong [explains](https://www.youtube.com/watch?v=bo5WL5IQAd0) how Erlang is well suited to run programs on multicore machines.

+F# implements a message based approach using `MailboxProcessor` that acts as an Actor.

-# Actors
+## Actors

-*"The Actor model retained more of what I thought were the good features of the object idea"* - Alan Kay, pioneer of object orientation and co designer of Smalltalk.

-Alan Kay thought of messaging between components as "the big idea" in object orientated languages that should be the focus, rather than object properties and their internal behaviour.

-Actors are a model of concurrent computation based on messaging.
+Actors are a model of concurrent computation based on message passing.
 When an actor wants to communicate with another actor, it sends a message rather than contacting it directly, all messaging being asynchronous.
 The messages are put on a queue, and the receiving actor pulls the messages off the queue one at a time to process them.
 An actor reacts to messages by doing one of 3 things:

 * Can create a new actor (a constructor message)
 * Can send a message to an existing actor or